-Episode 74 – Surviving Winters in the Bronx
+Episode 74 – Surviving Harsh Winters in the Bronx: Stories of Resilience and Family

-Hearing about the folks struggling due to the inclement weather brought back some sort of fond memories.
+Hearing about the folks struggling due to the inclement weather brought back some memories.
 I call them fond because it reminds me of how hard my mom worked to take care of our family.

-So, when there was no hot water cause “La boila” was broken, the only option we had was to boil water in the stove for our bath.
-I mean, it was that or bathe in ice water.
-I don’t particularly remember taking a bath with the pot, but I remember the water being boiled and that it did happen.
+When there was no hot water because “La boila” was broken, our only option was to boil water on the stove for a bath.
+It was either that or bathe in cold water.
+I don’t remember actually bathing with the pot, but I do remember the water being boiled for us.

-In addition to that, we also had to put up garbage bags to cover the draft coming in through the windows cause the insulation sucked.
-Its sort of funny cause we do similar stuff now at home because we don’t take down the AC for the winter.
+We also had to cover the drafts coming through the windows with garbage bags because the insulation wasn’t good.
+It’s kind of funny because we still do similar things now at home since we don’t take down the AC for the winter.

 Be the first to comment